wren-lang/wren/doc/site/embedding/storing-c-data.markdown

       *file = NULL;
     }

-This closes the file (if it's not already closed) and also nulls out the pointer so that we don't try to use the file after it's been closed.
+This closes the file (if it's not already closed) and also nulls out the file handle so that we don't try to use the file after it's been closed.

 ### Binding the foreign methods